WhatIsHeDoing/WhatIsHeDoing.Core/README.md

 Missing something?
 Have you tried these excellent projects?

-* [Humanizr][humanizr]: Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities.
+* [Humanizr]: Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities.
-* [NodaTime][nodatime]: A better date and time API for .NET.
+* [NodaTime]: A better date and time API for .NET.

 ## Contributing